ZarahShibli/Customers-Segmentation/README.md

 - Users: 8 features
 - OrderPayment: 5 features
 ## plots:
-1-How can the user pay in mandoob tuwaiq app?,what are the most used Payment methods?
+* Item 1 :How can the user pay in mandoob tuwaiq app?,what are the most used Payment methods?
 ![image](https://user-images.githubusercontent.com/81440100/125504560-9165bcbd-3e22-4a22-9c86-69df1c7a2356.png)

 Product category Food is the most used cash payment method with total number of order 500